Prototype-12/SimpleNW/README.md

 -You will find your runable file at

-out/(src/package.json's name value).exe
+out/(src/package.json's name value).exe *currently out/my-nwjs-app.exe*

-"my-nwjs-app" is default src/package.json's name value

 with your icon. *default is cat.ico*